Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-Notify customers promptly if their nonpublic personal information is subject to loss, damage or unauthorized access.
+- Notify customers promptly if their nonpublic personal information is subject to loss, damage or a data breach

-In an effort to protect the privacy of consumer information and reduce the risk of fraud and identity theft, a new federal rule is requiring businesses to take appropriate measures to dispose of sensitive information derived from consumer reports.
+In an effort to protect the privacy of consumer information and data to reduce the risk of fraud and identity theft, a federal rule requires businesses to take appropriate measures to dispose of sensitive information derived from consumer reports.